zackw/readings.owlfolio.org/content/2015/03-15-security-analysis-prng-with-input.md

-It's a blink-and-you-miss-it sort of thing: by “all operations are over $\mathbb{F}_{2^n}$” they are specifying that both the “refresh” and “next” steps make use of arithmetic over finite Galois fields (more usually referred to as $\operatorname{GF}(2^n)$ in crypto literature).  $n$ has to be large—section 6.1 of the paper suggests specific fields with $n$ = 489, 579, and 705.
-I am informed that such arithmetic is “awful” to implement in software, not just difficult but risking side-channel attacks if not done perfectly, and often quite slow.
+It's a blink-and-you-miss-it sort of thing: by “all operations are over $\mathbb{F}_{2^n}$” they are specifying that both the “refresh” and “next” steps make use of arithmetic over
+[finite, nonprime fields][fnpf] (more usually referred to as
+$\operatorname{GF}(2^n)$ in crypto literature).  $n$ has to be large—section 6.1 of the paper suggests specific fields with $n$ = 489, 579, and 705.
+The known techniques for this kind of arithmetic are all very slow, require large look-up tables (and therefore permit side-channel attacks), or cannot be used for a software implementation. [[1]][] [[2]][] This makes them impractical for a cryptographic component of an operating system that cannot rely on special-purpose hardware.

 Both problems arise from the same source, namely wanting to build the algorithm around a keyed hash so that the entropy extractor is fully